yosefk/checkedthreads/README.md

   on a machine without any OS.
 (However, currently checkedthreads is only developed and tested on Linux [Ubuntu 12]; please tell if you have problems using it on another platform or if you want it to be easier to build on another platform.)
+* **Custom schedulers**: if you prefer a different scheduling policy, you can implement a scheduler of your own - you need to implement the same 3-function interface that is used to implement the schedulers supplied together with checkedthreads.

 Another nice feature, at the moment, is simplicity and small size.
 However, these were known to transform into complexity and large size in the past.
 An effort will be made to avoid that.